Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 Make sure to write the streamers array in order of priority from left to right.
 If you use `followers=True` Twitch return the streamers order by followed_at.
 So your last follow have the highest priority.

+If the browser are currently betting or wait for more data It's impossible to interact with another event prediction from another streamer.

 ### Bet strategy

 - **MOST_VOTED**: Select the option most voted based on users count